Search

-ATS Industrial Automation’s high-speed, high-accuracy vision capabilities are designed to enhance efficiency and precision in various industrial applications.
-Capable of performing numerous inspections per second using techniques such as strobing and high frame rate imaging, these systems capture fast-moving parts without stopping for inspection.
-High-accuracy vision involves using high-resolution cameras, specialty optics, and advanced calibration techniques to ensure precise measurements and feedback, even for large parts.
+ATS Industrial Automation’s high-speed, high-accuracy vision automation capabilities enable enhanced inspection efficiency and precision in various industrial applications.
+High-speed vision systems capable of performing numerous inspections per second using techniques such as strobing and high frame rate imaging can capture fast-moving parts without stopping for inspection or perform highly detailed inspections of rotating parts.
+High-accuracy vision involves using high-resolution cameras, specialty optics, traceable calibration targets and advanced calibration techniques to ensure precise measurements and feedback, even for large parts.
 This combination allows ATS to maximize equipment efficiency and meet strict process specifications, making it ideal for applications requiring detailed inspections and precise assembly.

-With expertise across mechanical, electrical, and machine vision disciplines, ATS’s approach is set apart from other automation partners.
-This holistic design process ensures all necessary provisions, such as high-speed input/output (I/O), specialized lighting, and precise synchronization, are considered early on, during the design phase.
+With expertise across mechanical, electrical, and machine vision disciplines, ATS’s approach sets us apart from other automation partners.
+This comprehensive design process ensures all necessary provisions, such as specialized part handling and lighting, high-speed input/output (I/O) and precise synchronization, image transfer and storage provisioning, and integration with Illuminate™ Manufacturing Intelligence or other MES platforms are considered early on, during the design phase.
 Additionally, ATS leverages in-house capabilities and closely collaborates with suppliers to benchmark and validate the performance of vision systems, ensuring they meet the highest standards of accuracy and speed.
-This comprehensive method enables ATS to deliver robust and reliable vision solutions that enhance productivity and quality in industrial automation.
+This approach enables ATS to deliver robust and reliable vision solutions that enhance productivity and quality in industrial automation.

 Every automation project is unique.
 Allow us to listen to your challenges and share how automation can launch your project on time.